openthread/ot-ns/cli/README.md

 ### ping \<src-id\> \[\<dst-id\> \[\<addr-type\>\] | "\<dst-addr\>" \] \[datasize \<datasize\>\] \[count \<count\>\] \[interval \<interval\>\] \[hoplimit \<hoplimit\>\]

-Ping from the source node to a destination (another node or an IPv6 address).
+Request ping from the source node to a destination (another node or an IPv6 address).

+NOTE: Sleepy End Devices (SEDs) typically don't respond to a ping request, while Synchronized Sleepy End Devices (SSEDs) do.
+A regular SED can be turned into a SSED by using the `csl period` command on the SED node.

 ```bash
 > ping 1 2